docker/getting-started/README.md

 # Docker Getting Started Tutorial

-This tutorial has been written with the intent of helping folks get up and running with containers and is designed to work with Docker Desktop.
+This tutorial was written with the intent of helping folks get up and running with containers and is designed to work with Docker Desktop.
 While not going too much into depth, it covers the following topics:

 - Running your first container
 - Building containers
-- Learning what containers are running and removing them
+- Learning what containers are
+- Running and removing containers
 - Using volumes to persist data
 - Using bind mounts to support development
 - Using container networking to support multi-container applications